-The Seabee 2021 Technical Report (Seabee21TR) is an independent Technical Report prepared using the Canadian National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) for SSR Mining Inc. (SSR), on the Seabee Gold Operation (SGO, the Project).
+The Seabee 2021 Technical Report Summary (Seabee21TRS) is an independent Technical Report Summary that has been in prepared in accordance with the U.S. Securities and Exchange Commission (US SEC) Regulation S-K subpart 1300 rules for Property Disclosures for Mining Registrants (S-K 1300) for SSR Mining Inc. (SSR), on the Seabee Gold Operation (SGO, or the Project).

-The SGO is located in Saskatchewan, Canada, at the north end of Laonil Lake, approximately 125 km north-east of the town of La Ronge (Figure 1.1).
+The Project is located in Saskatchewan, Canada, at the northern end of Laonil Lake, approximately 125 km north-east of the town of La Ronge (Figure 1.1).

-The property hosts the Santoy mine, which has been in continuous commercial production since 2014.
+The SGO property hosts the Santoy mine, which has been in continuous commercial production since 2014.
 Commercial production at the now-depleted Seabee mine commenced in 1991 and was ceased in 2018.